Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

 \subsection{Symplectic Tableaux}

-A \emph{ column } for type C is a Young diagram $C$ consisting of one column filled by letters of $\mathcal{C}_{n}$ strictly increasing from top to bottom.
-Denote by $\textrm{w}(C)$ the word obtained by reading the letters of a column $C$ from top to bottom.
-It is called the \emph{reading} of $C$.
-The height of a column $C$ is the number of letters in $C$ and denoted by $h(C)$.
-A word $w$ is a column word if there exists a column $C$ such that $w = \textrm{w}(C)$.
+A \emph{ column } for type C is a Young diagram $U$ consisting of one column filled by letters of $\mathcal{C}_{n}$ strictly increasing from top to bottom.
+We call the \emph{reading} of a column $U$ the word $\textrm{w}(U)$ obtained by reading the letters of $U$ from top to bottom.
+The height of a column $U$ is the number of letters in $U$ and denoted by $h(U)$.
+A word $w$ is a column word if there exists a column $U$ such that $w = \textrm{w}(U)$.

 For example the Young diagram